Study at Griffith while you finish high school and gain credit transfer towards a degree

 - awarded with a formal Certificate of Completion by Griffith University

-- eligible for an adjustment of two ranks when applying for entry into eligible Griffith undergraduate degrees**
+- eligible for two (2) adjustments when applying for entry into eligible Griffith undergraduate degrees**

 - eligible for credit transfer for a Level 1 course (subject) at Griffith University (up to 20 credit points).